rubymonsters/ruby-for-beginners/source/09-writing_methods.md

 programmers.
-So, unless you're studying computer science and you're faced with the exercise of implementing your own, complicated sorting algorithms for data collections, ... you'll just use the method `sort` that already comes defined for lists in Ruby out of the box.
+So, unless you're studying computer science and you're faced with the exercise of implementing your own, complicated sorting algorithms for data collections, ... you'll just use the method `sort` that already comes defined for Arrays in Ruby out of the box.

 Ok, let's see what makes up a method, and how we can define our own ones.